tarbax/SNOS/README.md

 # Sensor Node On Steroids
 ### What?

-so after running Bruh Multisensors for 2years possibly it was time to upgrade!
+so after running the Bruh Multisensors for 2 years it was time to upgrade!

 This project is a relative easy way to get started with your own SNOS Multisensor with ESPhome firmware.